theBuzzyCoder/hackernews/README.md

 ### Upcoming Milestone

+- [ ] Need to write installer to setup database
 - [ ] Ability to store HTML file path
 - [ ] Ability to pick stored HTML file from the file path
 - [ ] User Model for users to access post